CamposBG/CamposBG/README.md

 # I'm Bruno
 #### Web Developer | Researcher | PhD Biologist.

 I'm a self-taught web developer from Brazil.
 I have started using Python for data analysis during my PhD and got passionate about programing.
-Now I'm working on my Web Development skills,  focusing on Backend development.
+Now I'm working on my Web Development skills.
 Here you can find some of my personal project and learning path.

 ### Knowledge 🌱